Cosmos0017/Practice-Project/README.md

 # Practice-Project
-This is a practice project for git pipeline
+This is a practice project for learning python and git